fangyuan99/some-stars/README.md

 *   [mangerlahn/Latest](https://github.com/mangerlahn/Latest) - A small utility app for macOS that makes sure you know about all the latest updates to the apps you use.

-*   [ejbills/DockDoor](https://github.com/ejbills/DockDoor) - Window peeking & alt-tab for macOS
+*   [ejbills/DockDoor](https://github.com/ejbills/DockDoor) - Window peeking, alt-tab and other enhancements for macOS

 ## C++